 SNAP-Ed

-Georgia ranks 21 out of 50 in the United States for adult obesity (being very overweight) and has an obesity rate of 32.5% (higher than the national rate of 30%).
-Low-income families are at greater risk for developing obesity and other chronic diseases (long-lasting sicknesses).
+Georgia currently ranks 26th in the nation for adult obesity, with a rate of 35%, compared to the national rate of 40.3%.
+Families in Low-income households are at greater risk for developing obesity and other chronic diseases (long-lasting sicknesses).
 They are also more likely to experience food shortages since the money to buy food is limited or unavailable.
-In the United States, 78 million Americans are at increased risk of developing serious health conditions due to obesity.
-Southern states are affected more often by this national public health crisis.
+Nationally, more than 100 millionare living with obesity, placing them at increased risk for serious health conditions such as type 2 diabetes, heart disease, and stroke.
+Southern states, including Georgia, continue to be disproportionately affected by this national public health crisis.

 The 8-week Eating Smart · Being Active (ESBA) course uses an interactive nutrition education and obesity prevention curriculum.
 The 90-minute sessions focus on three important areas – nutrition education, physical activity, and preparation of a low-cost, healthy recipe.
 Participants who complete the series also receive a certificate and cookbook.